jgitlin-p21/chef-server/CONTRIBUTING.md

-# Contributing to Chef Server
+# Contributing to CINC Server

-Thank you for your interest in Chef Server!
+Thank you for your interest in CINC Server!
 We use **GitHub Issues** for issue tracking and contributions:

 1. Reporting an issue or making a feature request